-All children who are present for the morning sessions in Reception are encouraged to bring in a mid-morning snack of fruit and a drink, preferably water.
-In the Nursery the children have
+All children in Reception are encouraged to bring in a mid-morning snack of fruit and a drink, preferably water.
+All children stay for lunch and have cooked school dinners.
+Drinking water is always available to all children.

 Planning and organising the curriculum